Female DJs Club Aims to Break Through Music’s Gender Wall

 She put out a call on social media looking for fellow vinyl enthusiasts in Austin and San Antonio.
 Within hours of publishing her Facebook post, she was flooded with emails from longtime, female record collectors interested in sharing their music with the public.

 In addition to Austin and San Antonio, the Edinburg-native started a chapter in the Rio Grande Valley.
 Since moving to San Jose, California, in 2016, Saenz has helped launch chapters of the Chulita Vinyl Club in the Bay Area, Los Angeles, Santa Ana and San Diego.
-Each week, a member or a chapter uploads a new mix to Spotify as a way for the women to get to know one another through music.
+Each week, a member or a chapter uploads a new mix to SoundCloud as a way for the women to get to know one another through music.

 “Because there’s such an under-representation of women and women of color in all industries in society, Chulita Vinyl Club – even if it’s a small-scale movement – builds a platform for girls to inspire each other, to learn how to work together and value the importance of togetherness,” said Saenz, who works for a nonprofit.